vatsanant/StarDustLab/README.md

-# StarDustLab.github.io
+# StarDustLab

-Here we try to expand our understanding of universe.
+# Here we try to expand our understanding of universe.